OSEL-DAM/HARAM_RST/README.md

 ![Baseline Tab of the GUI](./imgs/baseline.png)

 The Baseline Tab is one of the 2 tabs at the bottom of the input panel and it consists of 2 spinner inputs, the Baseline Filtration Efficiency and Epsilon K. The inputs in this tab are specific to strategies that utilize a facemask.
-This tab can be switched to it by pressing `Ctrl + B`.
+This tab can be switched to it by pressing <kbd>Ctrl</kbd> + <kbd>B</kbd>.

 ### Baseline Filtration Efficiency